shuguang-52/2019-RemoteSens-AUSSC/README.md

 ## Classification Result

 Fig 2.
-The classification map of Houston dataset.
+The classification map of Houston dataset

 ## Misc.
 Code has been tested under: